MapSurferNET/MapSurfer.NET-Docs/faq.md

 >%!INFO!% <strong id="WhereCodeSamples">I want to develop an application using MapSurfer.NET, where can I find code samples?</strong>

-An official collection of code samples is available on [github] (https://github.com/MapSurferNET/MapSurfer.NET-CodeSamples)
+An official collection of code samples is available on [github]. (https://github.com/MapSurferNET/MapSurfer.NET-CodeSamples)

 >%!INFO!% <strong id="GenTileCache">How can I generate a tile cache using my map style?</strong>